fusioncharts/dev_centre_docs/getting-started/angular/angular/adding-special-characters-using-angular.md

 export class AppModule {}
 ```

-In the above code:
+In the above code, you can see how to do the following:

-1. Include the necessary libraries and componentsusing import.
+1. Include the necessary libraries and components using `import`.
 For example, `angular-fusioncharts`, `fusioncharts`, etc.

-2. Load FusionCharts, chart module and the `fusion` theme.
+2. Load FusionCharts, `charts` module and the `fusion` theme.

 3. Add dependencies to `FusionChartsModule`.